dnlbowers/Portfolio-site/README.md

 # currently working on

+Models for client project and client account. profile?

 write content for homepage, remove blog for now and make contact page they deploy with s3 bucket as mvp work on pricing and stripe next